AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-models.md

   >
   >Variations can have the same *unique* value as variations of the same fragment, but not the same value as used in any variation of other fragments.

+  >[!CAUTION]
+  >
+  >If you want to use MSM (which creates copies of Content Fragments), then any **Unique** constraints should be removed from any Data Types used in the respective Content Fragment Models.
+MSM for Content Fragments is only available from the **Assets** console.

 * See **[Content Reference](#content-reference)** for more details about that specific data type and its properties.

 * See **[Fragment Reference (Nested Fragments)](#fragment-reference-nested-fragments)** for more details about that specific data type and its properties.